In this section...

 At the end of each half term, the tutor group with the highest number of points is rewarded with achievement badges and an engraved shield, which is proudly displayed in their tutor room for the following term.

-Latest Challenge
+Latest Challenges

 Draw a Perfect Circle - Students competed to draw the most accurate circle possible, while being timed and scored for precision.
 Simple in principle but extremely tough to master.